-The general rule is that interest on a CCJ or order will accrue at the rate of 8% per annum, provided that the judgement is for a sum not less than £5,000 or if it falls under the Late Payment of Commercial Debts (Interest) Act 1998.
+The general rule is that interest on a CCJ or order will accrue at the rate of 8% per annum, provided that the Judgment is for a sum not less than £5,000 or it does not fall under the Late Payment of Commercial Debts (Interest) Act 1998.

-There are some exceptions to the rule but in short, it should be expected that a judgement which exceeds £5,000 will also attract interest at the annual rate of 8%.
+There are some exceptions to the rule but in short, it should be expected that a Judgment which exceeds £5,000 will also attract interest at the annual rate of 8%.
 Judgments that do not exceed £5,000 generally do not attract continuing interest.

-If a judgement exceeds £5,000 and you intend to pay it off over time, it may be cheaper to borrow the money at a lower rate to pay it off, rather than the court rate of 8%.
-The difficulty is however, that once a CCJ is entered, commercial lenders might impose a rate greater than 8% or not be prepared to lend at all.
+If a Judgment exceeds £5,000 and you intend to pay it off over time, it may be cheaper to borrow the money at a lower rate to pay it off, rather than the court rate of 8%.
+The difficulty is however, that once a CCJ is entered, lenders might impose a rate greater than 8% or not be prepared to lend at all.
 It is a catch 22 situation and can be difficult to get out of.

 How Long Does Interest on a CCJ Accrue For?

 Interest will continue to run until the debt is satisfied in full.
-These provisions are set out in articles one and two of the County Court (Interest On Judgement Debts) Order 1991.
+These provisions are set out in articles 1 and 2 of the County Court (Interest On Judgment Debts) Order 1991.

 Interest Can Be Suspended In Certain Circumstances

 Interest on a CCJ is suspended during certain enforcement proceedings for example if an attachment of earnings order is in force and sometimes if an instalment order is made.